 - Reading with the Rays: Presented by Suncoast, this program encourages children to practice their reading skills during the summer.
 Participants are rewarded for completing 24 hours of reading, with a grand prize of complimentary tickets to a Tampa Bay Rays baseball game.

 - Eckerd Youth Alternatives - Raising Hope: Suncoast sponsors a Room of Hope, a place where children who have been abused or neglected can go to pick up fresh clothing, pajamas, shoes, hygiene items, diapers, school supplies and a new duffel bag as they enter the foster-care system.

-- Hillsborough Education Foundation Teaching Tools Store: Sponsored by Suncoast, the Teaching Tools Store is a resource for Title I teachers to "shop" for up to $200 in free school supplies each month to keep their classrooms stocked throughout the school year.
+- Hillsborough Education Foundation Teaching Tools Resource Center: Sponsored by Suncoast, the Teaching Tools Resource Center is a resource for Title I teachers to "shop" for free school supplies each month to keep their classrooms stocked throughout the school year.

 Not only does Suncoast make financial contributions to help children in need, but it also places a heavy emphasis among its employees on the importance of volunteering.
 Every Suncoast employee is given eight hours off work to volunteer at an organization of their choice, or the credit union will help find a match.